LTUC/amman-dotnet-401d2/curriculum/class-06/facilitator/README.md

 [Resources](../resources/oop-principles.md)

 - **Why** (5 min)
-  - These are the princiles of how we code with Objects
+  - These are the principles of how we code with Objects
 - **What** (30 min)
   - Inheritance
     - Derivatives